mttcabral/mttcabral/README.md

-A Computer Scientist under development at UFMG.
+A Computer Scientist student at UFMG.

 ---